danerwilliams/danewilliams.com/content/journal/cobblestone-retroactive.md

 A great example of this is the number of times we SSH'd in to prod to fix bugs by directly updating our database.
 The first time I witnessed this happen I was in disbelief.
 At WorkOS or any other company I have worked at there would've been a highly regulated process of writing and reviewing a script to modify any production data.
-That is not a luxary we could afford though when we were putting out several fires per day during some of our early go lives.
+That is not a luxury we could afford though when we were putting out several fires per day during some of our early go lives.

 In many ways this is by design: after all, WorkOS has more to lose than Cobblestone by making a mistake.
 When I start a company in the future, I plan to push the same (or hopefully even faster) velocity as we did at Cobblestone.
-While working in larger companies, I plan to flex my scrappiness tastefully by developing an understanding of when velocity can or can not be increased.
+While working in larger companies, I plan to flex my scrappiness tastefully by developing an understanding of when velocity can or cannot be increased.

 #### Worked our butts off